slapplgod/rTPA/.github/README.md

 Localization is planned for a major update.

 ❗Do NOT attempt to change any of the settings while the server is running; there is a major risk for corruption otherwise.
-By downloading and installing rTPA, you agree to the following terms:
+By downloading and installing rTPA, you agree to [the following terms.](.github/TERMS.md)
 <!-- Link to be addded. -->
 > TL;DR: I am not liable for any damages the plugin causes to your server; it is your responsibility to back up your server frequently.